danzionnofficial-del/danzionnofficial-del/README.md

 ## 🧠 About Me
 I’m a passionate developer from Indonesia, currently focusing on web development.
-My long-term goal is to build **games, animations, and professional web products / startups**.
+My long-term goal is to build games, animations, and professional web products / startups.

 I enjoy learning new things, reading articles, and exploring how technology works.

+I also enjoy creating logos and exploring visual design as a addictional skill.

 ---